 Step 4: Moisturizer and/or Night Cream

 If your skin seems to be doing well with the same moisturizer used during the day, then keep doing what you’re doing.
 However, if you’d like to step up your hydration game or you’ve recently exfoliated, it may be time to reach for a thicker moisturizer.
 “Moisturizers with ingredients like ceramides, hyaluronic acid and glycerin help to hydrate and soothe the skin after exfoliating with a lactic acid,” says Dr. Brankov.
-And because our skin loses water as we sleep, it’s vital to have an extra-hydrating option in your beauty sleep arsenal, like Tidal that we mentioned above or ICE Ceramide Moisturizing Cream.
+And because our skin loses water as we sleep, it’s vital to have an extra-hydrating option in your beauty sleep arsenal, like Sunday Riley ICE Ceramide Moisturizing Cream.
 This rich cream uses ceramides and hydrating coconut to prevent excess water loss and works while you sleep to prevent tight, thirsty skin in the morning.

 Step 5: Eye Cream